Trousers as women's clothing

-Trousers or pants (American English) are a staple of historical and modern fashion.
+Trousers (or pants in American English) are a staple of historical and modern fashion.
 Throughout history, the role of trousers is a constant change for women.
 The first appearance of trousers in recorded history is among nomadic steppe-people in Western Europe.
 Steppe people were a group of nomads of various different ethnic groups that lived in the Eurasian grasslands.
 Archaeological evidence suggests that men and women alike wore trousers in that cultural context.
 However, for much of modern history, the use of trousers has been restricted to men.
 This norm was enforced in many regions due to social customs and laws.
 There are, however, many historical cases of women wearing trousers in defiance of these norms such as the 1850s women rights movement, comfort, freedom of movement, fashion, disguise (notably for runaway slaves), attempts to evade the gender pay gap, and attempts to establish an empowered public identity for women.
 Especially in the 20th and 21st centuries, the customs and laws restricting this manner of dress have relaxed dramatically, reflecting a growing acceptance and normalisation of the practice.

 Various U.S. cities, in the 19th and 20th centuries, passed legislation barring women from wearing trousers.
 Among these U.S. cities include a 1863 law passed by San Francisco's Board of Supervisors criminalising appearing in public in "a dress not belonging to his or her sex", although similar laws existed in Columbus, Ohio (passed 1848); Chicago, Illinois (passed 1851); Houston, Texas (passed 1864); Orlando, Florida (passed 1907), and approximately two dozen other US cities.
 Anti-cross-dressing laws continued to pass well into the 20th century, with Detroit, Michigan, and Miami, Florida, passing laws into the late 1950s.